RyuZhihao123/CHITreeProject/README.md

 # CHI_DeepTreeSketch

 This is the official repository of paper "DeepTreeSketch: Neural Graph Prediction for Faithful 3D Tree Modeling from Sketches.
-Zhihao Liu, et al. 2024".
+Zhihao Liu, et al., ACM CHI, 2024".

 ## 1. Tree Dataset
 In the very beginning, we implemented a very comprehensive **Parametric l-system algorithm** for creating diverse high-quality 3D tree models automatically as the training dataset.